ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 Save safe?
 No.

 1. Updated the MO2-BG3 plugin.
 It MIGHT now be more reliable/trustworthy with how it handles generating a mod list, improving multiplayer compatability (two users with the same exact setup should stop having issues caused by their PCs putting random mods in random order).
 The plugin also no longer requires Root Builder, removing a few steps for Linux users and users who install Listo to a different location than BG3.
+Current version is v1.1.3.
+2. Removed RootBuilder from Listo.
-2. Created a new "optional" category for "Expanded Game Content" - a place for mods that I really like, but don't want to actively maintain support/patching/compabibility for as the core experience.
+3. Created a new "optional" category for "Expanded Game Content" - a place for mods that I really like, but don't want to actively maintain support/patching/compabibility for as the core experience.
      * Moved "Features From DnD 5E Spelljammer" here - the mini-expansion that adds a short Act 3 quest to obtain a void-ship from Propper.
      * Moved Justice for Nessa, Tusk Evolved, ~~Owlbear Cub Evolved~~ (removed), and Bernard Evolved here.
      * Moved Path of Undeath and Path of the Righteous here.